 All three of these tenses are used in the Bible in connection with being saved.
 The Bible in Romans 8:24 gives the phrase, “We are saved by hope.”
 The Weymouth Bible gives a more accurate translation.
 It says, “We have been saved,” past tense.
 The Revised Standard Version correctly renders the phrase in 1 Corinthians 1:18 as “To us who are being saved.”
 Then, Acts 15:11 states, “that through the grace of the Lord Jesus Christ we shall be saved.”
 So, the Bible presents the past, present, and future tenses.

 Adam can decide to turn back at any point, as a Christian can choose the world rather than God.
-We are saved only through faith in Jesus Christ as our Savior “There is none other name under heaven given among men, whereby we must be saved.”
-(Acts 4:12).
+We are saved only through faith in Jesus Christ as our Savior.
+For “there is none other name under heaven given among men, whereby we must be saved” (Acts 4:12).
 However, our faith is shown by our actions.
-It is the proof of our love for Him.
+Works are the proof of our love to the Lord.
 Keeping God’s commandments and doing right are merely the result of the work of the Holy Spirit in the heart.
-God does the good works in us by His Spirit “For it is God which worketh in you both to will and to do of his good pleasure” (Philippians 2:13).
+God does the good works in us by His Spirit.
+“For it is God which worketh in you both to will and to do of his good pleasure” (Philippians 2:13).

 In His service,